mpolinowski/random-pass-gen/README.md

 This is a create-react-app demo based on the article [Create React App with Express in Production](https://daveceddia.com/create-react-app-express-production/) by Dave Ceddia.
 We want to use the React App generator to create static pages from our React Pass-Gen App, routed through a Node/Express Server.

 The original article went on to deploy the app to Heroku - please refer to the original article about that.
+What we do differently here, is adding a way to comfortably edit (hot reloading) our app in an development environment using the package [Concurrently](https://github.com/kimmobrunfeldt/concurrently).
+This allows us to run both, the Express and React App, inside one terminal and automatically switch to serving a static representation of our React App inside Express, once we switch to a production environment.

 ## Create the Express App